 Creativity, activity, service is at the heart of the Diploma Programme, involving students in a range of activities that take place alongside their academic studies throughout the IB Diploma Programme.

-The IB Dux for 2021 is Lara Johns.
+The IB Dux for 2022 is Erica Hu.

-The 2021 award went to Lara Johns.
+The 2022 award went to Daniella Kassir.

 This award is given to a student in Year 13 who, throughout the two years of the Diploma, has consistently exhibited the attributes of the IB Learner Profile.
 This profile can be considered as a map of a lifelong journey in pursuit of international-mindedness.
 It aims to develop active, compassionate and lifelong learners, and to prepare students to make exceptional contributions both at school and beyond.
 The IB mission is to encourage students to be inquirers, knowledgeable, thinkers, communicators, principled, open- minded, caring, risk-takers, balanced, and reflective, thus educating the whole person for a life of active, responsible citizenship.